zhbjsh/homeassistant-ssh/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 # SSH Integration for Home Assistant

 This custom integration allows you to control and monitor devices in Home Assistant by executing terminal commands via SSH.
+It uses the [paramiko](https://www.paramiko.org/) library and works in a similar way as the official [Command Line](https://www.home-assistant.io/integrations/command_line/#usage-of-templating-in-command) integration.

 ### Features

-- Login with username/password or key file.
+- SSH authentication with username/password or key file.
 - Connect to multiple devices at the same time.
 - Generate sensor, binary sensor, text, select, number and switch entities.
 - Default commands for Linux and Windows included and available without configuration.